Xilinx/XilinxTclStore/README.md

 #### Argument Usage

 This is the most complex of the meta-comments.
 As shown in the above example, there should be one line for each mandatory or optional arg supported by your app.
 Optional args should be enclosed within [].
-Args which should be accompanied by a value **must** be followed by the literal text <, "arg", and >, indicating to the user where the value should be placed.
-The summary should explain what are the valid values that a user might use.
+Args which should be accompanied by a value **must** be followed by the literal text <, "arg", and >, indicating to the USER where the value should be placed.
+The summary should explain what are the valid values that a USER might use.
-You can also specify a default value, which is a value which will be assumed if the user does not specify the given optional arg.
+You can also specify a default value, which is a value which will be assumed if the USER does not specify the given optional arg.
 You can also have optional args that do not take any value (these are often referred to as "flags").
 For a flag, it's presence on the command line implies a value of true, indicating that some optional action should be take by the app.
 An exception to this rule is if the name of the flag is prefixed with "no_" (for example, -no_cleanup), in which case